Click on the icons directly below to find information about specific categories or simply explore all FAQs below.

 Underground steel pipelines generally perform well in earthquakes.
 The greatest threats to Pacific Connector in the event of an earthquake include faults, unstable soils or certain types of land movement.
 Pacific Connector’s routing and construction are designed to avoid and mitigate these potential threats.

-Tsunami modeling studies have been done for the pipeline’s route within Haynes Inlet.
-The modeling conservatively predicts up to 3 feet of temporary scour along that route during a magnitude 8.7 tsunami event.
-Pacific Connector will install the pipeline at a minimum depth of 5 feet in the Haynes Inlet, well below the 3-foot temporary scour depth.
+Tsunami modeling studies have been done for the Haynes Inlet which conservatively predicts up to 3 feet of temporary scour along that route during a magnitude 8.7 tsunami event.
+Pacific Connector will install the pipeline across the Haynes Inlet utilizing horizontal directional drills, which will result in the pipeline being installed dozens of feet below the 3-foot temporary scour depth.

 The United States Department of Transportation (USDOT) Pipeline and Hazardous Materials Safety Administration (PHMSA), Office of Pipeline Safety (OPS) and its partnering state regulatory agencies inspect transmission pipelines and enforce the regulations to better assure safety and reduce risk.
 In addition to federal government regulatory requirements, standards and recommended practices are developed by industry organizations, such as the American Gas Association and American Petroleum Institute, to provide further guidance on the safe construction, operation and maintenance of pipelines.